phalcon-orphanage/docs/en/cache.md

 <hr>

 ## Overview

-The `Phalcon\Cache` namespace offers a Cache component, that implements the [PSR-16](psr-16) interface, making it compatible with any component that requires that interface for its cache.
+The [Phalcon\Cache][cache-cache] namespace offers a Cache component, that implements the [PSR-16](psr-16) interface, making it compatible with any component that requires that interface for its cache.

 ![](/assets/images/implements-psr--16-blue.svg)

 Frequently used data or already processed/calculated data, can be stored in a cache storage for easier and faster retrieval.
-Since `Phalcon\Cache` components are written in Zephir, and therefore compiled as C code, they can achieve higher performance, while reducing the overhead that comes with getting data from any storage container.
+Since [Phalcon\Cache][cache-cache] components are written in Zephir, and therefore compiled as C code, they can achieve higher performance, while reducing the overhead that comes with getting data from any storage container.
 Some examples that warrant the use of cache are:

 * You are making complex calculations and the output does not change frequently
 * You are producing HTML using the same data all the time (same HTML)